The Stewards of Intangible Cultural Heritage Award

 ICH elements practised by the nominated practitioners need to be part of NHB's ICH Inventory, which consists of six categories:

 - Knowledge and Practices concerning Nature and Universe

 - Traditional Craftsmanship

 *The scheme excludes practices that are overtly religious or spreads the teachings or beliefs of any one religion

-Each recipient (individual or organisation) will be presented with a plaque/trophy, certificate of award, and S$5,000 cash prize.
+Each recipient (individual or organisation) will be presented with a trophy, certificate of award, and S$5,000 cash prize.

 Each recipient will also have the option to tap up to S$20,000 in project funding.
 This is subject to the approval of the proposed project.
 Please click here to find out more.

-i.
-Singapore Citizens or Permanent Residents, 18 years and
+Singapore Citizens or Permanent Residents, 18 years old and above.

-ii.
-The group must have been practising for a minimum of 10
+The group must have been practising for a minimum of 10 years.

 Note: Awards will not be conferred posthumously.